makrai/notes/medhat14-sentiment-survey.md

 * Sentiment Analysis (SA) or Opinion Mining (OM) is the computational study of people’s opinions, attitudes and emotions toward an entity
-  * [target] can represent individuals, events or topics
+  * target can represent individuals, events or topics
   * The two expressions SA or OM are interchangeable
 * three main classification levels in SA: document-level, sentence-level, and aspect-level SA
-  * Document-level SA ...  positive or negative opinion or sentiment.
-It
+  * Document-level SA positive or negative opinion or sentiment
-  * [on] Sentence-level ...
-The first step is to identify whether the sentence is subjective or objective
+  * on Sentence-level, the first step is to identify whether the sentence is subjective or objective
     * sentences are just short documents [3]
   * This survey tackles the first two kinds of SA
 * data sets
-  * product reviews[,] stock markets [4,5], news articles, [6] or political debates [7]
+  * product reviews, stock markets [4,5], news articles [6],
+    political debates [7]
-* applications and enhancements on SA algorithms [from] the last few years
+* applications and enhancements on SA algorithms from the last few years
-* [papers] categorized according to
+* papers categorized according to
   * target of the article[,?] algorithms[,?] and data used in their work
   * discussed the Feature Selection (FS) techniques in details along with their
   * Sentiment Classification (SC) techniques, as shown in Fig. 2
 * related fields in SA which have attracted the researchers lately
-  * Emotion Detection (ED), [emotions] could be explicit or implicit
+  * Emotion Detection (ED), emotions could be explicit or implicit
   * Building Resources (BR) and
-    * lexica, corpora [annotated] and sometimes dictionaries
+    * lexica, corpora annotated and sometimes dictionaries
   * Transfer Learning (TL) or Cross-Domain classification
-* surveys ... from the applications point of view not from the SA techniques point of view [1,3,8–11]
+* surveys from the applications point of view not from the SA techniques point of view [1,3,8–11]
 * contribution of this survey
-  * categorization of ... recent articles [by] techniques
+  * categorization of recent articles by techniques
-  * panoramic view on ...  algorithms and their originating references
+  * panoramic view on algorithms and their originating references
-  * benchmarks data sets are discussed and categorized [by] applications
+  * benchmarks data sets discussed and categorized by applications
   * related fields

 # 2 survey methodology and a summary of the articles